paradime-io/paradime-dbt-nba-data-challenge/README.md

 - SQL and dbt™ to transform stg_team_stats_by_season and stg_team_spend_by_season to investigate whether a larger payroll leads to a greater number of NBA championships
-- SQL and dbt™ to transform stg_common_player_info to understand how the end of the Cold War led to an increase in NBA players from Eastern Europe
+- SQL and dbt™ to transform stg_common_player_info to understand how the end of the Cold War led to an increase in NBA players from Eastern Europe and the growth of the league internationally
 - SQL and dbt™ to transform stg_team_stats_by_season to examine which teams were the first to extensively use the 3-point shot

 ## Visualizations